-I own a Z Grills 7004DE and I can say these grills are built as good as Traegers but without the tech and yes, you guessed it, price.
+I own a Z Grills 700D4E, and I can say these grills are built as well as Traegers, but without the tech and yes, you guessed it, the price.
 The digital controller in the Z Grills does a great job at keeping the temperature at bay.
 If you want 250 degrees, the grill will give you and stay 250 degrees.
-Z Grills sells direct to consumers and can sell the grills at heavily discounted prices.
+Z Grills sells direct to consumers and can sell their products at heavily discounted prices.

 The 7004DE is a similar model to the 7002C but for a few more dollars you get a full storage compartment with doors, a stainless steel lid, and four caster wheels.
 In your full review of the 7004DE, we tested the grill cooking different meats, and the results were impressive.

 Z Grills 700 series is their most popular and practical series, as the cooking space of these grills is what most families need and want.
 The are many variants in the 700 series, including the 7004DE.

 - Temperature Range: 180 to 450 degrees Fahrenheit

 - Top Features: Good built quality at very competitive.
 Simple to use, the only button you need to use is the temperature dial.

 - This is a new and upgraded model that includes features such as a pellet clean-out door and a pellet level view window.